 The animals you claim for must be retained on your holding (including away winterings) from 1 December until 31 March the following year.

 If the number of ewe hoggs retained during the retention period falls below the number claimed due to natural circumstances losses, you have 10 working days from finding any reduction in the number of animals to inform us.

 For scheme years 2015 to 2019, a choice of currency between sterling and euros has been available to businesses claiming Direct Payments.
 From scheme year 2020 we will only pay you in sterling.

 Payments will be made to your business’ nominated bank account using BACS.

 We can only pay into a United Kingdom bank account held in the name of the business.
 You must provide your business’ bank account details to allow us to pay you.

 We aim to acknowledge your claim by letter within 14 days.

-We will start making payments in April and aim to pay all eligible claims by 30 June following the end of each scheme year.
+We will aim to pay all eligible claims by 30 June following the end of each scheme year.

 If you receive support from this scheme you will be subject to our inspections programme.

 You can find out more about how and why we carry out inspections in our dedicated section